-No Assessment tool Brief description of the assessment tool Presentation of the assessment tool in the BAT 1 Test No1 A system of standardized tasks that allows you to automate the procedure of measuring the level of knowledge and skills of a student Bank of test tasks 2 Case - task A problem task in which the student is offered to comprehend a real professionally-oriented situation necessary to solve this problem.
-Tasks for solving cases 3 Solving sets of tasks The following tasks are distinguished : a) of reproductive level, allowing to evaluate and diagnose knowledge of factual material (basic concepts, algorithms, facts) and the ability to correctly use special terms and concepts, recognition of objects of study within a certain section of the discipline; b) of reconstructive level, allowing to evaluate and diagnose the ability to synthesize, analyze, summarize factual and theoretical material with the formulation of specific conclusions, the establishment of cause-and-effect relationships; c) of creative level, allowing to evaluate and diagnose skills, integrate knowledge of various fields, argue your own point of view A set of multi-level tasks problem) GPC-8 (Able to use basic physico-chemical, mathematical and Entry, Current, Mid-term -Medical Helminthology On-line tests Case-task Multi-level tasks and tasks natural science concepts and methods in solving professional Entry, Current, Mid-term Molecular bases of heredity On-line tests Case-task Multi-level tasks and tasks problems) GPC-13 (Able to solve Entry, Current, Mid-term Classical genetics Mendelian Genetics.
+No Assessment tool Brief description of the assessment tool Presentation of the assessment tool in the BAT 1 Test No1 A system of standardized tasks that allows you to automate the procedure of measuring the level of knowledge and skills of a student Bank of test tasks 2 Case - task A problem task in which the student is offered to comprehend a real professionally-oriented situation necessary to solve this problem. • 3 Solving sets of tasks The following tasks are distinguished : a) of reproductive level, allowing to evaluate and diagnose knowledge of factual material (basic concepts, algorithms, facts) and the ability to correctly use special terms and concepts, recognition of objects of study within a certain section of the discipline; b) of reconstructive level, allowing to evaluate and diagnose the ability to synthesize, analyze, summarize factual and theoretical material with the formulation of specific conclusions, the establishment of cause-and-effect relationships; c) of creative level, allowing to evaluate and diagnose skills, integrate knowledge of various fields, argue your own point of view A set of multi-level tasks problem situations based on a systematic approach, develop an Entry, Current, Mid-term Fundamentals of medical parasitology -Medical protozoology -Medical Helminthology -Arthropoda and human diseases On-line tests Case-task Multi-level tasks and tasks action strategy) GPC-10 (Able to understand the principles of Entry, Current, Mid-term Molecular bases of heredity On-line tests Case-task Multi-level tasks and tasks modern information technologies and use them to solve Entry, Current, Mid-term Classical genetics Mendelian Genetics.
 Morgan's theory.
 Chromosome theory.
-On-line tests Case-task Multi-level tasks and tasks standard tasks of professional activity using information, bibliographic resources, medical and biological terminology, information and communication technologies, taking into account the basic requirements of information security Entry, Current, Mid-term Ontogenesis and phylogenesis On-line tests Case-task Multi-level tasks and tasks
+On-line tests Case-task Multi-level tasks and tasks the tasks of professional activity) Entry, Current, Mid-term Ontogenesis and phylogenesis On-line tests Case-task Multi-level tasks and tasks